Listicle|March 4, 2026|Francis

 MyFitnessPal has been around forever and it has the largest food database of any tracking app, with over 14 million foods.
 If you eat it, it's probably in there.
 The app handles calorie counting, macro tracking, and exercise logging.

 The free version used to be great, but they've locked more features behind the premium paywall over the years.
 Barcode scanning is still free, which helps.
-But the premium price of $19.99/month feels steep for what's essentially a database and some charts.
+But the premium price of $29.99/month feels steep for what's essentially a database and some charts.

-Pricing: Free, or $19.99/month ($79.99/year)
+Pricing: Free, or $29.99/month ($29.99/month)

 Pros: